 Also: skip the railing.
 Place candles on flat, stable surfaces like side tables, brick ledges, or stone planters.
 And always keep them out of high-traffic areas where someone could brush past.

-b) Fire Risk Management
+Fire Risk Management

-The National Fire Protection Association recommends keeping candles at least 12 inches away from anything flammable — that includes curtains, pillows, umbrellas, and even dry plants.
+The National Fire Protection Association recommends keeping candles at least 12 inches away from anything flammable—that includes curtains, pillows, umbrellas, and even dry plants.

 Don't leave candles unattended.
 Even outdoors, accidents can happen fast.
 If you're stepping away, snuff it out.

-c) Burn Care & Attention
+Burn Care and Attention

 Outdoor elements can speed up candle mishaps.
 Here's how to stay ahead of them: